Electronic Band Structure Calculation¶

-This page explains how to calculate electronic band structure based on density functional theory.
-We will be studying Silicon in the standard diamond-like face-centered cubic structure and will use VASP as our simulation engine.
+This tutorial page explains how to calculate the electronic band structure based on Density Functional Theory.
+We will be studying crystalline Silicon in the standard cubic-diamond crystal structure, and we will use Quantum ESPRESSO as our simulation engine.

 Accuracy of the results

-Please note that this calculation is performed using standard Density Functional Theory and therefore underprediction of the energy of unoccupied electronic states is expected.
-Further modifications to the input files and settings to correctly predict the band gap are possible and will be explored later.
+Please note that this calculation is performed using standard Density Functional Theory, and therefore an underestimation of the energy of unoccupied electronic states is expected.
+Further modifications to the input files and settings to correctly predict the band gap are possible, and will be explored later.

 It is critical to have a high k-point density in order to resolve enough details for the band structure plot.

-The band structure workflow has 2 units.
-The first unit specifies the settings for the self-consistent calculation of the eigenvalues and wave functions.
-The second unit calculation is a non self-consitent calculation using the wave functions and charge density of the previous calculation.
+The band structure workflow is composed of two units.
+The first unit specifies the settings for the self-consistent calculation of the energy eigenvalues and wave functions.
+The second unit calculation is a non self-consistent calculation using the wave functions and charge density of the previous calculation.

-When both units are complete, switching to the Results tab and the sub-tab for the final execution unit will show the band structure of silicon as a function of the special k-point paths chosen.
+When both unit computations are complete at the end of Job execution, switching to the Results tab of Job Viewer will show the band structure of silicon, plotted as a dispersion curve as a function of the special k-point paths chosen.